alamar/clojure-ant-tasks/README.markdown

 The tasks in this package aim to DRY out the building and testing of Clojure code in Ant while at the same time improve the status reporting of failed builds and tests.

+UPD:
+As if somebody cared, I made clojure-ant-tasks to run with Clojure 1.2

+Here is the checklist of things I want to implement but hasn't yet in case I forget something:

+* Fix a bug where compilepath property on clojure-compile is relative to current work dir, not to the project build root.
+* Add support of junit/TAP output for clojure-test.
+* Possibly write Teamcity output.

+Otherwise it works just fine.

 ## Use